Who Can Be Held Liable After a Truck Accident in North Carolina?

 - Truck parts manufacturer — similar to the truck manufacturer, defective parts can mean that the parts manufacturer or supplier may be held liable.

-- Truck maintenance company — if a maintenance company is found to have acted negligently, it might be held liable in a truck accident in North Carolina.
+- Truck maintenance company — if a maintenance company is found to have acted negligently, it might be held liable in a truck accident.

 - The owner of the truck’s cargo — if the cargo itself contributed to the accident (such as flammable cargo that was improperly secured), the owner of that cargo may be held responsible for causing the crash.